mickfuzz/phd4/_posts/thesis_chapters/2025-6-3-TheoreticalFramework_v7.md

 For example, in Barab et al.'s [-@barab_using_2002] research on changes to a university course, the use of varied scopes and different framings of activity are used, at times focusing in on the specifics of evolving tool use or participant interaction as an object of activity, to build up a detailed examination of the tensions and processes within a complex educational environment.
 This level of detail not only enhances replicability but also provides utility to other practitioners, illustrating and justifying the use of a smaller activity system than what is typically represented in Engeström's approach [@engestrom_learning_1987-1; @lave_developmental_1993; @barab_using_2002].
 Similarly, in this thesis, while game making is studied as a community project within a larger system, interpersonal activity is also examined through an activity system of a smaller scope.
 This aspect is explored in more detail in Chapter 4.

 In terms of development, activity theory perceives activity as constantly evolving within its context.
 The theory is rooted in Marxist dialectical materialism, which posits that activity is a dynamic system best understood through its transformations [@ilyenkov1960dialectics].
 A significant driver of transformation in activity is the emergence and resolution of contradictions and conflicts that arise from the accumulation of tensions within the activity itself [@ilyenkov1960dialectics; @blunden_activity_2023].

-Engeström’s work on what he termed the third generation of activity theory includes the theory of expansive learning, which traces the changes and growth of the object being worked on.
+WORK ON THIS LINK - SIGNPOST BOTH 3GAT AND LCHC Engeström’s work on what he termed the third generation of activity theory includes the theory of expansive learning, which traces the changes and growth of the object being worked on.
 This transformation often occurs as tensions extend beyond a single activity system to involve multiple systems, acknowledging the influence of actors moving between them [@engestrom_expansive_2001].

 Alongside Cole’s contributions, this framework is essential for broadening the understanding of activity and engaging with cross-cultural perspectives on learning [@cole_cross-cultural_1988].
 These concepts are explored further in the section on expansive learning below.

 ###  3GAT and Expansive learning